lopezpdvn/lopezpdvn.github.io/pages/tech-notes/visual-studio/build-build-datetime.md

 1. Create folder `Properties` in `ProjectDir`

-1. In tab _Resources_ of project properties, add a new text file
+1. In tab _Resources_ of project properties, add a new text file `BuildDateTime`

 1. Add command to pre-build event